ardanlabs/gotraining/topics/go/README.md

 ### Rules

-_"An architecture isn't a set of pieces, it's a set of rules about what you can expect of them." - Michael Feathers_

 * Rules have costs.
 * Rules must pull their weight - Don’t be clever (high level).
 * Value the standard, don’t idolize it.
 * Be consistent!
 * Semantics convey ownership.

+**Quotes**

+_"An architecture isn't a set of pieces, it's a set of rules about what you can expect of them." - Michael Feathers_

 **Resources:**